Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 Our all-inclusive guide on how to wrap a present will prepare you for a lifetime of impressive gift-giving.

-Check out our guide on how to wrap a gift that’s beautiful from the outside in.
+Here is how to wrap a gift that looks professional from the outside in.

 How to Measure Paper for Gift Wrapping

-• The width of the paper should match the width of the box plus twice the height.
-A box that’s eight inches wide and four inches high should use a piece of paper that’s eight by four plus four, so 16 inches.
+• Calculate width: The width of the paper should be equal to the width of your box plus twice the height.
+For example, a box that is eight inches wide and four inches high needs 16 inches of paper width.

 How to Wrap a Rectangular Present